johannschopplich/animere/README.md

 > Note: You can customize the data attribute prefix `animere`.
 Head over to [API](#api) to read more.

-You can use any of the custom property utilities provided by Animate.css, like `--animate-delay` or `--animate-duration` much easier through `data` attributes: `data-animere-duration` and `data-animere-delay`.
-All custom animation options beginning with `data-animere-` (respectively the data attribute prefix you chose) will be set as custom properties on the corresponsing element.
+You can use any of the utility classes/custom properties provided by Animate.css much easier through their corresponding `data` attributes.
+All custom animation options beginning with `data-animere-` (respectively the data attribute prefix you chose) will be passed to Animate.css.
+Head over to [Utilities](#utilities) to read more.

 Finally, to initialize the library, create a new `Animere` instance.